bennymi/ato-ui/README.md

 # Ato-UI

-The elemental atomic UI component library for Svelte and UnoCSS.
+The elemental UI component library for Svelte and UnoCSS.

 ## 🚀 Getting Started

-Check out the Documentation.
+Check out the Documentation for a detailed installation guide.

 ```shell
 pnpm add -D ato-ui